 Additionally, developer portals associated with API gateway vendors only provide visibility and governance for APIs managed by the vendor’s own API gateway or cloud.
 And with enterprises increasingly investing in APIs as an essential element for making their systems and services more responsive and adaptable, finding and connecting to the right one can be difficult and time-consuming, as each API has its own structure, data format and networking protocols.

-The modern API environment requires a centralized platform n that provides a gateway-agnostic integration layer that sits atop — and aggregates — the multiple gateways and APIs across your various environments and unifies visibility and governance across all the APIs in your organization, regardless of which clouds or API gateways are in use.
+The next-generation API platforms require a centralized environment that provides a gateway-agnostic integration layer that sits atop — and aggregates — the multiple gateways and APIs across your various environments and unifies visibility and governance across all the APIs in your organization, regardless of which clouds or API gateways are in use.
 That allows your developers and consumers to easily find, connect to and share their APIs, reducing development time and improving productivity.